Troubleshoot your IoT Edge for Linux on Windows device

 sudo ls -al /dev/dxg

-The expected output should be similar to:
+The expected output looks like:

 crw-rw-rw- 1 root 10, 60 Sep 8 06:20 /dev/dxg